core-infra-svcs/dashboard-api-go/client/docs/OrganizationsOrganizationIdBrandingPoliciesCustomLogoImage.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetContents

-`func (o *OrganizationsOrganizationIdBrandingPoliciesCustomLogoImage) GetContents() string`

-GetContents returns the Contents field if non-nil, zero value otherwise.

-### GetContentsOk

-`func (o *OrganizationsOrganizationIdBrandingPoliciesCustomLogoImage) GetContentsOk() (*string, bool)`

-GetContentsOk returns a tuple with the Contents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetContents

-`func (o *OrganizationsOrganizationIdBrandingPoliciesCustomLogoImage) SetContents(v string)`

-SetContents sets Contents field to given value.

-### HasContents

-`func (o *OrganizationsOrganizationIdBrandingPoliciesCustomLogoImage) HasContents() bool`

-HasContents returns a boolean if a field has been set.

-### GetFormat
+### GetPreview

-`func (o *OrganizationsOrganizationIdBrandingPoliciesCustomLogoImage) GetFormat() string`
+`func (o *OrganizationsOrganizationIdBrandingPoliciesCustomLogoImage) GetPreview() OrganizationsOrganizationIdBrandingPoliciesCustomLogoImagePreview`

-GetFormat returns the Format field if non-nil, zero value otherwise.
+GetPreview returns the Preview field if non-nil, zero value otherwise.

-### GetFormatOk
+### GetPreviewOk

-`func (o *OrganizationsOrganizationIdBrandingPoliciesCustomLogoImage) GetFormatOk() (*string, bool)`
+`func (o *OrganizationsOrganizationIdBrandingPoliciesCustomLogoImage) GetPreviewOk() (*OrganizationsOrganizationIdBrandingPoliciesCustomLogoImagePreview, bool)`

-GetFormatOk returns a tuple with the Format field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPreviewOk returns a tuple with the Preview field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetFormat
+### SetPreview

-`func (o *OrganizationsOrganizationIdBrandingPoliciesCustomLogoImage) SetFormat(v string)`
+`func (o *OrganizationsOrganizationIdBrandingPoliciesCustomLogoImage) SetPreview(v OrganizationsOrganizationIdBrandingPoliciesCustomLogoImagePreview)`

-SetFormat sets Format field to given value.
+SetPreview sets Preview field to given value.

-### HasFormat
+### HasPreview

-`func (o *OrganizationsOrganizationIdBrandingPoliciesCustomLogoImage) HasFormat() bool`
+`func (o *OrganizationsOrganizationIdBrandingPoliciesCustomLogoImage) HasPreview() bool`

-HasFormat returns a boolean if a field has been set.
+HasPreview returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)